ArmanAvanesyan/aiogram-sentinel/docs/ARCHITECTURE.md

     SC --> SF
     SF --> MB
     SF --> RB

-    MR --> MB
-    MR --> RB
 ```

 ## Overview

-aiogram-sentinel is designed as a modular edge hygiene library for aiogram v3 bots.
-It provides protection against spam, abuse, and unwanted behavior through a combination of middleware, storage backends, and event hooks.
+aiogram-sentinel is designed as a focused rate limiting and debouncing library for aiogram v3 bots.
+It provides protection against spam and abuse through middleware, storage backends, and event hooks.

 ## Core Components